shelbymorganb/carousel/README.md

 # carousel

-simple template with a carousel built with jQuery.
+simple one page website template with a carousel